Powerball Jackpot Valued At Record-Breaking $1.6 Billion Prize: Officials - NewsBreak

 The grand prize for the Powerball Jackpot is now the largest in world lottery history, lottery officials announced on Friday, Nov.
 4.

-The jackpot sits at an astounding $1.6 billion a day before it's drawing, the Virginia State Lottery reports.
+The jackpot sits at an astounding $1.6 billion a day before it's drawing, the Maryland State Lottery reports.
 The cash option for the prize is an estimated $782.4 million.

 The historic jackpot has surpassed the previous record of $1.586 billion, won off three tickets sold in California, Florida, and Tennessee in January 2016, lottery officials report.